Complexity classification of local Hamiltonian problems: Introduction

+As the existence of a unitary $U$ required for the second condition to hold can be checked by solving a system of polynomial equations, $\mathcal{S}$ is finite, and every matrix in $\mathcal{S}$ is of finite size, it is clear that this classification can be performed in constant time independent of the problem instance.
+We give two alternative characterisations of diagonalisability by local unitaries in Appendix~\ref{app:dlu}, which imply more efficient algorithms.
+The alert reader may wonder why there is no $\nptime$-complete class in the above characterisation; this is because of the free 1\nobreakdash-local terms allowed.

-The complexity class mentioned in the second case of Theorem~\ref{thm:shamlf} deserves some explanation.
-This picks out those special cases of \shamlf\ which turn out to be polynomial-time equivalent to the problem of approximating the lowest eigenvalue of a Hamiltonian in the general Ising model with transverse magnetic fields.
-This model (whose name we will shorten to ``transverse Ising model'') describes Hamiltonians of the form \be H = \sum_{i < j} \alpha_{ij} Z_i Z_j + \sum_k \beta_k X_k. \ee Such Hamiltonians have been much studied in mathematical physics and in particular occur in the quantum adiabatic algorithm for solving optimisation problems~\cite{farhi00}.
-In our terminology, the problem of determining the ground-state energy of Hamiltonians in the transverse Ising model up to inverse-polynomial precision is {\sc $\{ZZ,X\}$-Hamiltonian}; we have been unable to resist the name $\tim$ to specify the class of problems reducible to this.
-Thus a promise problem $\mathcal{P}$ is in $\tim$ if $\mathcal{P}$ can be solved by a polynomial-time Turing machine equipped with an oracle for the problem {\sc $\{ZZ,X\}$-Hamiltonian}, and is $\tim$-hard if there is a polynomial-time classical reduction from {\sc $\{ZZ,X\}$-Hamiltonian} to $\mathcal{P}$.
+The even more alert reader may also wonder at the presence of $\stoqma$ in the classification, given that we allow terms in $\mathcal{S}$ to be used with arbitrary weights with both signs.
+This implies that one can always produce a non-stoquastic Hamiltonian from any set $\mathcal{S}$ containing a non-diagonal matrix, even if all the elements of $\mathcal{S}$ have real non-positive off-diagonal entries, thus suggesting that stoquasticity is not a meaningful constraint in our setting.
+The $\stoqma$-complete class of interactions can in fact be understood as those special cases of \shamlf\ which are polynomial-time equivalent to the problem of approximating the lowest eigenvalue of a Hamiltonian in the general Ising model with transverse magnetic fields.
+This model (whose name we will shorten to ``transverse Ising model'') describes Hamiltonians of the form\footnote{This model is sometimes defined to additionally include single-qubit $Z$ terms~\cite{bravyi14b}.
+However, these can be generated by $ZZ$ interactions with an ancilla, as shown at the end of Section~\ref{sec:zzlf}.} \be H = \sum_{i < j} \alpha_{ij} Z_i Z_j + \sum_k \beta_k X_k. \ee Such Hamiltonians have been much studied in mathematical physics and in particular occur in the quantum adiabatic algorithm for solving optimisation problems~\cite{farhi00}.
+In our terminology, the problem of determining the ground-state energy of Hamiltonians in the transverse Ising model up to inverse-polynomial precision is {\sc $\{ZZ,X\}$-Hamiltonian}.

+Initial versions of this work characterised the second class in Theorem \ref{thm:shamlf} as problems interreducible with {\sc $\{ZZ,X\}$-Hamiltonian}, and introduced a corresponding new complexity class $\tim$.
+Bravyi and Hastings~\cite{bravyi14b} subsequently proved the following result: